jameshanlon/jameshanlon.github.io/content/python-processor.md

 [pep-gil]: https://peps.python.org/pep-0703/
 [nogil]: https://github.com/colesbury/nogil-3.12

-## Hardware support for Python
+## Hardware impacts on Python performance

-In this section, I present some rough ideas on what new computer hardware might look like that optimises the execution of Python (or indeed other dynamic languages).
-It is interesting to first outline some of the main findings from the microarchitecture investigation in [1] that is based on a range of benchmarks run with CPython and PyPy (with and without JIT):
+It is interesting to outline some of the main findings from the microarchitecture investigation in [1].
+(The study is based on a range of benchmarks run with CPython and PyPy with and without JIT).

 - **ILP**.
 Both CPython and PyPy exhibit low instruction-level parallelism.
   This suggests that choosing a deeply-pipelined out-of-order core may not